Bylaws and Policies

 The Constitution of the Students' Union is the Post Secondary Learning Act of the Province of Alberta.
 Contained in this act are the fundamental rules that Students' Council must follow in exercising its power to govern the Students' Union.

 In addition to the act, the Students' Union is governed and managed in accordance with rules set out chiefly in three places:

-Political policies are statements of principle set out by the Students' Council that direct the Executive Committee in their advocacy efforts.
+Political policies are statements of principle set out by Students' Council that direct the SU and the Executive Committee in their advocacy efforts.
 They set out the formal position of the Students' Union on the political issues of the day.
 It then becomes the job of the Executive Committee to implement the political policies as they best see fit.

 Operating policies are regulations set out by the Executive Committee that govern the day-to-day operations of the Students' Union.
 Essentially, operating policies start where the bylaws of Students' Council end.
 They serve to provide direction to the SU bureaucracy in the execution of their respective roles.

 In addition to these primary rulebooks, individual departments and services often have their own guidelines.

 8900 - 114 Street NW